-The investment consultant will perform an in-depth analysis on managers in the consultant's database to provide recommendations to the Foundation for the selection of new managers.
-The objective of the selection process is to hire appropriate best-in-class managers for the Funds.
+- The Investment Consultant will perform an in-depth analysis on managers in the consultant's database to provide recommendations to the Foundation for the selection of new managers.
+The objective of the selection process is to hire appropriate best-in-class managers for the Funds. - This analysis will cover qualitative factors (investment philosophy and style, investment process, key portfolio management team members, ownership structure, client base, products, and assets under management) and quantitative factors (return and risk analysis of the portfolio relative to an appropriate benchmark, net performance over numerous time periods, and portfolio characteristics comparisons of the portfolio and the benchmark).